potoshk/potos-docs/docs/develop/run_observer.md

     ![](../_static/develop/connect_2.png)

 - Fill in required information for the local observer node network and click “Save”.
-  - The default chain ID for UBCOS is `20200` and the default RPC URL is `http://127.0.0.1:8545`.
+  - The default chain ID for FISCO BCOS is `20200` and the default RPC URL is `http://127.0.0.1:8545`.
 The `Network name` and `Currency symbol` are not required, you can fill in any name you like.

     ![](../_static/develop/connect_3.png)